Novo Nordisk A/S (NYSE:NVO) Shares Sold by Eudaimonia Partners LLC

-Eudaimonia Partners LLC trimmed its holdings in Novo Nordisk A/S (NYSE:NVO) by 35.7% during the third quarter, HoldingsChannel.com reports.
-The firm owned 378 shares of the company’s stock after selling 210 shares during the period.
-Eudaimonia Partners LLC’s holdings in Novo Nordisk A/S were worth $26,000 as of its most recent SEC filing.
+Eudaimonia Partners LLC decreased its holdings in Novo Nordisk A/S (NYSE:NVO) by 35.7% in the 3rd quarter, HoldingsChannel reports.
+The firm owned 378 shares of the company’s stock after selling 210 shares during the quarter.
+Eudaimonia Partners LLC’s holdings in Novo Nordisk A/S were worth $26,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Clear Harbor Asset Management LLC acquired a new position in shares of Novo Nordisk A/S in the 3rd quarter valued at approximately $28,000.
-Simon Quick Advisors LLC acquired a new stake in shares of Novo Nordisk A/S during the 3rd quarter valued at approximately $28,000.
-NEXT Financial Group Inc acquired a new stake in shares of Novo Nordisk A/S during the 3rd quarter valued at approximately $30,000.
-Shine Investment Advisory Services Inc. raised its position in shares of Novo Nordisk A/S by 48.3% during the 3rd quarter.
-Shine Investment Advisory Services Inc. now owns 571 shares of the company’s stock valued at $40,000 after acquiring an additional 186 shares in the last quarter.
-Finally, JJJ Advisors Inc. acquired a new stake in shares of Novo Nordisk A/S during the 3rd quarter valued at approximately $45,000.
-5.44% of the stock is currently owned by institutional investors.
+Several other large investors have also added to or reduced their stakes in the company.
+Advisor Partners LLC grew its stake in shares of Novo Nordisk A/S by 3.5% in the third quarter.
+Advisor Partners LLC now owns 27,818 shares of the company’s stock worth $1,931,000 after purchasing an additional 929 shares in the last quarter.
+Paces Ferry Wealth Advisors LLC bought a new position in shares of Novo Nordisk A/S in the third quarter worth $154,000.
+Rehmann Capital Advisory Group grew its stake in shares of Novo Nordisk A/S by 92.7% in the third quarter.
+Rehmann Capital Advisory Group now owns 8,818 shares of the company’s stock worth $612,000 after purchasing an additional 4,241 shares in the last quarter.
+Keel Point LLC bought a new position in shares of Novo Nordisk A/S in the third quarter worth $266,000.
+Finally, Voloridge Investment Management LLC grew its stake in shares of Novo Nordisk A/S by 50.7% in the third quarter.
+Voloridge Investment Management LLC now owns 97,987 shares of the company’s stock worth $6,803,000 after purchasing an additional 32,964 shares in the last quarter.
+5.44% of the stock is owned by institutional investors.

 Novo Nordisk A/S, a healthcare company, engages in the research, development, manufacture, and marketing of pharmaceutical products worldwide.
 It operates in two segments, Diabetes and Obesity care, and Biopharmaceuticals.
 The Diabetes and Obesity care segment provides products in the areas of insulins, GLP-1 and related delivery systems, oral antidiabetic products, obesity, and other chronic diseases.